chapel-lang/chapel/doc/sphinx/source/users-guide/base/zip.rst

   :language: text
   :lines: 5-9

-In fact, the original loop can be interpreted as de-tupling the zippered index variable in-place, as is permitted in other declaration contexts.
-Taking this notion further, the following loops show three ways of decomposing the index variables for a zippered iteration over a range and an array of 2-tuples:
+In fact, the original case can be thought of as de-tupling the zippered index variable in-place, as is permitted in other declaration contexts.
+Taking this notion further, the following loops show three ways of decomposing the index variable for a zippered iteration over a range and an array of 2-tuples:

 .. literalinclude:: examples/users-guide/base/zip.chpl
   :language: chapel